3 men charged in deadly 2018 Missouri duck boat accident

 An affidavit from a Missouri Highway Patrol sergeant accuses McKee of failing to exercise his duties as a licensed captain by taking his amphibious vehicle onto the lake during a thunderstorm.

-“We are reviewing the charges, expect not guilty pleas will be entered and will continue vigorously represent Mr. McKee,” J.R.
+“We are reviewing the charges, expect not-guilty pleas will be entered and will continue to vigorously represent Mr. McKee,” J.R.
 Hobbs and Marilyn B. Keller, who represent the captain, said in a statement.

 Baltzell, 79, and Lanham, 39, face 17 charges each of first-degree involuntary manslaughter.
 They are accused of failing to communicate weather conditions and to cease operations during a severe thunderstorm warning.